-- 11.5 The estimated value of the requirement is calculated with reference to the following: - a) all possible options under the contract need are included; - b) where volumes and prices are known in advance, then the value of the contract is the full amount which will be paid during the life of the contract; - c) where the contract is for an indefinite period, or for a period of time which is uncertain when the contract is entered into, or the volumes are uncertain, then the estimated amount to be paid is the estimated monthly value multiplied by 24; - d) where it is proposed to enter into two or more contracts for goods or services of a particular type, then the estimated value of each of the contracts must be added together.
+- 11.5 The estimated value of the requirement is calculated with reference to the following: - a) all possible options under the contract need are included; - b) where volumes and prices are known in advance, then the value of the contract is the full amount which will be paid during the life of the contract; - where the contract is for an indefinite period, or for a period of time which is uncertain when the contract is entered into, or the volumes are uncertain, then the estimated amount to be paid is the estimated monthly value multiplied by 24; - d) where it is proposed to enter into two or more contracts for goods or services of a particular type, then the estimated value of each of the contracts must be added together.
 This aggregate value is the one which must be applied and assessed against the threshold.
 Where the aggregate value is above the threshold, each contract has to be put to competition, even if the estimated value of each individual contract is below the threshold; - e) for building or engineering works this is the estimated value of the whole works project, irrespective of whether or not it comprises a number of separate contracts for different activities.
 For example if the construction of a new building is divided into three phases, site clearance, construction and fitting out, the threshold must be applied to the value of all three phases, even though the activities are different and different contractors may be used. - 11.6 If the estimate proves to have been flawed, for example, because bids or the eventual contract value are significantly higher than estimated, there may be a breach of the Regulations and the competition may have to be stopped and started again.
-There may, for example, be unfairness to contractors who relied upon a flawed estimate in reaching a decision not to bid for a particular contract.
+There may, for example, be unfairness to contractors who relied upon a flawed estimate in reaching a decision not to bid for a particular contract. - 11.7 The current thresholds (exclusive of vat) are information quotes between £5k and £35k, at least 3 formal quotes via an e-tendering portal between £35k and the UK threshold (Find a Tender Service) (currently £111,750) and above UK Threshold, the UK Find a Tender Service tendering process shall be followed.

-- 11.7 The current thresholds (exclusive of vat) are information quotes between £5k and £25k, at least 3 formal quotes via an e-tendering portal between £25k and the EU threshold (currently £181k) and above EU Threshold, the EU tendering process shall be followed. - 11.8 The current thresholds (exclusive of vat) are information three quotes between £10k and £35k, at least 3 formal quotes via an e-tendering portal between £35k and the EU threshold (currently £122k) one local quote where possible and above EU Threshold, the EU tendering process shall be followed.
+11.8 The current thresholds (exclusive of VAT) are that three quotes are needed between £10k and £35k, at least 3 formal quotes via an e-tendering portal are needed between £35k and the UK threshold (Find a Tender Service) (currently £111,750) with one local quote where possible, and for those above the UK threshold (Find a Tender Service), the UK tendering process shall be followed.